rust-lang/book/src/ch19-06-macros.md

 `macro_rules!` macros, they’re more flexible than functions; for example, they can take an unknown number of arguments.
-However, `macro_rules!` macros can be defined only using the match-like syntax we discussed in the section [“Declarative Macros with `macro_rules!` for General Metaprogramming”][decl] earlier.
+However, `macro_rules!` macros can be defined only using the match-like syntax we discussed in the section [“Declarative Macros with `macro_rules!` for General Metaprogramming”][decl]<!-- ignore --> earlier.
 Function-like macros take a `TokenStream` parameter and their definition manipulates that `TokenStream` using Rust code as the other two types of procedural macros do.
 An example of a function-like macro is an `sql!` macro that might be called like so:

 [decl]: #declarative-macros-with-macro_rules-for-general-metaprogramming